Christiane Robbins: Collaborations and curatorial work

-Robbins worked with Marlon Riggs on Color Adjustment (1992) which received the 1992 Peabody Award for International Documentary of the Year.
-She collaborated with Max Almy on Perfect Leader (1983) and Leaving the Twentieth Century (1981/82), and worked with Bill Viola on the feature-length video I Do Not Know What It Is That I Am, and with Marlon Riggs on Anthem (1991).
+Robbins worked as art director and researcher with Marlon Riggs on Color Adjustment (1992) which received the 1992 Peabody Award for International Documentary of the Year.
+She collaborated with Max Almy on Perfect Leader (1983) and Leaving the Twentieth Century (1981/82), assisted Bill Viola on the feature-length video I Do Not Know What It Is That I Am, and worked as production designer on Marlon Riggs' Anthem (1991).

 Robbins co-directed one of the first international cultural projects webcast on the Internet, On-Line Against AIDS which integrated visual art, installation, performance, and media/technology in response to the Sixth International Conference on AIDS.
 She was also co-director for X-Factor, an early online conference addressing independent media practice.

-Robbins' curatorial work includes serving as co-director of New Langton Arts where a notable production was Adrian Piper's book from his audio-video-photo installation Black Box White Box, which interrogates issues of racism and stereotypes.
+Robbins' curatorial work includes serving as co-director of New Langton Arts where a notable production was Adrian Piper's book from her video-photo-sonic installation Black Box White Box, which interrogates issues of racism and stereotypes.
 Robbins also served as the Director of the National Endowment for the Arts (NEA) Regional Regranting Program for Artist Fellowships, and Associate Curator for the Art Museum Association of America.
 At the San Francisco Art institute, Robbins was the co-director of the San Francisco Art Institute's Artist Committee (1990–93) organizing symposiums and exhibitions bringing together artists, academics, scientists, writers, engineers and cyber-hackers to consider the practice and theory of technology-based art and the emerging field of virtual reality.
 Symposia and exhibitions during this time included: Transactions in the Post-Industrial Era and The Voice of Citizenry, which featured theorists such as Fran Dyson, Thyrza Goodeve, Avital Ronell, and Sandy Stone; Culture Under Fire, Setting the Agenda for the ‘90s; Mass Media, Virtual Reality & the Persian Gulf War: A Symposium Investigating Recent Applications & Implications of the Artificial Reality Technology; Desire, Power, Technology: The Technologized Body; and David Cannon Dashiell's Adaline Kent Award Exhibition.

 Robbins was Co-organizer of the USC/MIT Biannual Conference Race in Digital Space with Anna Everett, Henry Jenkins, and Tara McPherson.
 She was Executive Producer, Creative Director and Curator for the Art in Motion (AIM) Festival for Time-Based Media 1999–2002, an international digital media showcase.
 Under her tutelage, AIM partnered with the Museum of Contemporary Art Los Angeles ,the Santa Monica Museum of Art and numerous cultural venues throughout the Los Angeles region.
 In 2002 she selected Isaac Julien and B. Ruby Rich as Keynote speakers for AIM's Luna Park Festival at the Museum of Contemporary Art Los Angeles.